linkerd/website/linkerd.io/content/2/tasks/adding-your-service.md

 In order for your services to take advantage of Linkerd, they need to have Linkerd's data plane proxy added to their pods.
-This is typically done by annotating the namespace, deployment, or pod with the `linkerd/inject: true` Kubernetes annotation, which will trigger *automatic proxy injection* when the resources are created.
+This is typically done by annotating the namespace, deployment, or pod with the `linkerd.io/inject: enabled` Kubernetes annotation, which will trigger *automatic proxy injection* when the resources are created.
 There is a full list of the configuration options available in [reference](/2/reference/proxy-configuration/).
 (See the [proxy injection page](/2/features/proxy-injection/) for more on how this works.)

 For convenience, Linkerd provides a [`linkerd inject`](/2/reference/cli/inject/) text transform command will add this